WILLIAM HENRY FERGUSON JR.

 WILLIAM HENRY FERGUSON JR., 56, of Kitts Hill, Ohio, husband of Dorothy Ferguson, died Aug.
 1 at home.
-Hall Funeral Home and Crematory, Proctorville, Ohio, is in charge of arrangements, which are incomplete.
+The family will receive friends from 2 to 3:30 p.m.
+Aug.
+8 at Hall Funeral Home and Crematory, Proctorville, Ohio. www.ehallfuneralhome.com

 Essential reporting in volatile times.